wordmerge/backend/README.md

 WordMerge is a mobile game where users engagingly try to merge together on a word based upon the clues of their previously uttered words.
 Behind the scenes, the application builds an ever-persistent graph of words along with their semantic relationships and connections - much like SyntaxNet, but with crowd-sourced data.

+## Running the Application

+To run the backend, provided you have [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/) installed, fill out your environment variables on the `.env` file (using the `.env_sample` file as a guideline), simply run `docker-compose build` and `docker-compose up`.
+Also make sure to install application dependencies using `npm install`!

 ## Tech Stack
 WordMerge's backend is powered by the following technologies
 * **Docker** for environment containerization